hashicorp/best-practices/README.md

+# Deprecated

+This repository is deprecated.
+We are working on something exciting for the future.

 ## Best Practices Ops

 Below are the infrastructures we currently have best practices for.
 Navigate to each provider to see what will be provisioned.